Makhluto: Early Revolutionary Activities

 Makhluto was present throughout most of the major battles that took place in the Van-Taron region in the 1890s.
 He fought along with other feedayis such as Kevork Chavoush, Andranik Pasha, Keri, and Murad of Sebastia.
 During the Hamidian massacres of the Armenians in 1894-1896, Makhluto joined Andranik Pasha in mounting armed attacks against the Ottoman army and Ottoman Kurdish raiders to defend Armenian citizens under persecution.
 Makhluto also took up arms during the Sasun Uprising.
 After the Sassoun resistance, Andranik, Kevork Chavush, Sebastatsi Murad, and Makhluto, with another 200 fighters, went to Van.
 The Feedayis took positions on Akhtamar Island.
 The Turks discovered their whereabouts and sent several ships with heavy weaponry to capture and kill them.
 They successfully defeated the Turkish attacks.
 In the aftermath, the feedayis decided to split.
-One group went to Sassoun with Kevork Chavush, and the other group to the Caucuses via the Persian border with Andranik Pasha.
+One group went to Sassoun with Kevork Chavush, and the other group to the Caucasus via the Persian border with Andranik Pasha.
 In 1907, Makhluto was present during the Battle of Sulukh in which Kevork Chavoush was killed.
 In 1908, he was involved in the Iranian Constitutional Revolution with Yeprem Khan.
 In 1914, during the outskirts of World War I, Makhluto became General Andranik's fedayee commander in the Caucasus Campaign.